wp-plugins/zedity/readme.txt

 **Here is why you'll Love Zedity:**

-* **Easy to Use**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
-With no coding or technical skills required, creating your posts and pages becomes a pleasure!
+* **Easy to Use**: Zedity enables everyone to create any desired content just like doing it with a pen and paper.
+With no coding or technical skills required, creating your posts and pages has never been easier!

 * **Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally free to come up with what your creative ideas!